plotly/react-pivottable/README.md

 # react-pivottable

 `react-pivottable` is a React-based pivot table library with drag'n'drop functionality.
-It is a React port of the jQuery-based [PivotTable.js](https://pivottable.js.org/) by the same author.
+It is a React port of the jQuery-based [PivotTable.js](https://pivottable.js.org/) by the same author. `react-pivottable` is part of Plotly's [React component suite](https://react.plot.ly/).

 ## What does it do & where is the demo?